cash2one/textsum_document/problem_solve/README.md

     emb_encoder_inputs = [tf.nn.embedding_lookup(embedding, x) for x in encoder_inputs]
     emb_decoder_inputs = [tf.nn.embedding_lookup(embedding, x) for x in decoder_inputs]

+We need to modify the code above to the code below

     # Embedding shared by the input and outputs.
     with tf.variable_scope('embedding'), tf.device('/cpu:0'):